 Celebrating the pipe organ, the King of Instruments

-Our itinerary, focused on the central and eastern parts of Poland, will embrace a remarkable variety of instruments from five centuries, including the monumental 96-stop organ at Oliwa Cathedral; the richly ornamented installation by Stanislaw Studzinski from 1680 in Lezajsk, with its celebrated high–pitched, multi-rank cymbal mixture; the oldest historic instrument in Poland from 1620 at the parish church in Kazimierz Dolny; several late-romantic organs by Schlag und Söhne, with their distinctive 'symphonic' voice; new concert hall installations by Schuke in Warsaw and Rieger in Lodz; and Christian Wegscheider's careful restoration of the 1719 Hildebrandt organ at St. Bartholomew’s Church in Paslek.
+Our travels will focus on the central and eastern parts of Poland and embrace a remarkable variety of instruments, including the monumental 96-stop organ at Oliwa Cathedral; the oldest historic instrument in Poland from 1620 at the parish church in Kazimierz Dolny; several late-romantic organs by Schlag und Söhne, with their distinctive 'symphonic' voice; new concert hall installations by Schuke in Warsaw and Klais in Cracow; and Christian Wegscheider's careful restoration of the 1719 Hildebrandt organ at St. Bartholomew’s Church in Paslek.
 Click through to our itinerary, and follow us on Facebook.

 Michael Barone makes personal appearances here and there, and would love to greet you at one of these upcoming events: